Understanding the IRS CP2000 Notice – What It Means and How to Respond

 • Reported income on the wrong line of your return

-Note: This is not an audit—but if you ignore it, it can quickly escalate.
+Note: This is not an audit—but if you ignore it, it can quickly escalate into responding after an IRS audit assessment and a much more serious case.

 Related: What Happens After an IRS Audit Assessment?